 “The good news is that we will continue to see strong growth in 2010, and we should reach the six-million mark by the end of the year,” said Arthur Goldstuck, MD of World Wide Worx

 Growth in the number of internet users in South Africa was relatively stagnant from 2002 to 2007, when it never rose above 7%.
+However, this rate almost doubled in 2008, and continued accelerating in 2009, World Wide Worx said.

 The group found that the landing of a new undersea cable on the South African coast was only one of a range of factors behind the growth.
 Of greater significance was the granting of Electronic Communications Network Service licences to more than 400 organisations.
 “This meant that service providers that were previously required to buy their network access from one of the major providers could now build their own networks or choose where they wanted to buy their access,” it said.